eka026/File-Format-Converter/README.md

 - **Distribution folder**: `build/bin/` contains the single executable file

 The executable is **self-contained** - you can copy just the `.exe` file to any Windows machine and run it (no installation required, except WebView2 on older Windows systems).

-### Antivirus False Positives

-Windows Defender or other antivirus software may flag the executable as a false positive.
-This is common with unsigned Go binaries.
-See [ANTIVIRUS_FALSE_POSITIVE.md](ANTIVIRUS_FALSE_POSITIVE.md) for solutions including:
-- Adding exclusions
-- Reporting false positives
-- Code signing options
-- Build configuration tips

 ## License